Bio

 My next stop was Christ Episcopal Church in Jacksonville-adjacent Ponte Vedra Beach, from February 2016 to May 2018, as the Director of Young Adult Ministries.
 I worked with youth, college students, and young adults aged 18-40 throughout my tenure, and eventually became the Chaplain to the Episcopal Campus Ministry at UNF.
 I collected roles there like some kind of religious Pokemon deck.
 Sadly, I left before I caught them all.

 From 2018 to November 2023, I led the UNF Interfaith Center.
 Initially, I did so as the Associate Director of the Department of Diversity Initiatives, and if there is a better acronym for me than “ADDDI”, I don’t know it.
 Eventually, I was promoted, officially, to Director in September 2022.
 A role I held until the Governor and State Legislature chased me with their anti-DEI laws, which eventually led to the closing of the UNF Interfaith Center.
 I left before they could squash me.
 Kind of hurt though!
+With help, I managed to temporarily shift Interfaith programs for UNF’s campus to OneJax, Inc., where I served as Director of Interfaith Programs from November 2023 to May 2024.

 What else should you know about me?
 I’m a cellist.
 My favorite snack is hot fries and red bull.
 I used to assistant coach a running team at Sandalwood High School called Marathon High and completed three half marathons (reluctantly).
 I love Star Wars and Friends and The West Wing and Parks and Recreation.
 I prefer my coffee black.
 I love a good book but tend to buy way more than I read.
 I love movie theaters and musical theatre and outer space.